gavin-hyl/cs38/cs38-final-ghua.typ

 $
   y^top vec(2, 1) = 1 dot 2 + 2/3 dot 1 = 2 + 2/3 = 8/3
 $
-By the weak duality theorem, we know that the value of the objective function at any feasible solution to the dual linear program is an upper bound on the value of the objective function at any feasible solution to the primal linear program. // FIXME
+By the weak duality theorem, we know that the value of the objective function at any feasible solution to the dual linear program is an upper bound on the value of the objective function at any feasible solution to the primal linear program.
 Since we have found a feasible solution to the dual linear program with objective value $8/3$, we know that the value of the objective function at any feasible solution to the primal linear program is at most $8/3$.

-Since the original solution has the objective value $8/3$, it is optimal.
+Since the given solution to the primal LP has the objective value $8/3$, it is optimal.
 #align(right, $qed$)

 =